 Well, scientists ran a simulation and concluded that sometime during the early days of Mars, it collided with a large celestial object.
 This object is estimated to be of the size of Earth’s Moon.

 The impact with such a large object released so much energy that it created an ocean of magma on the southern hemisphere.
 This magma and molten rock then solidified over time to create the vast mountainous range.

 The European Space Agency’s Mars Express Spacecraft discovered Methane in the Martian atmosphere back in 2003.

 Now methane is one of the simplest organic molecule found on Earth.
 And of all the methane found in Earth’s atmosphere, about 90 – 95 percent came from biological means.
-The most of it comes from grass-eating animals such as cows, goats etc.
+Most of it comes from grass-eating animals such as cows, goats, etc.

 So how did it get into the Martian atmosphere?
 There are ways to produce methane without life, such as volcanic or other geological activity.

 The lifetime of methane on Mars is long enough for winds and other diffusions to spread the gas into the atmosphere almost evenly.
 This has caused confusion in the detected variations of methane levels over the planet.